MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 ## What's new

-- Display applications with a required deadline was added in Configuration Manager version 2013
+- Display all applications for a device was added in Configuration Manager version 2013
 - Uninstall, repair, re-evaluate, or reinstall an application was added in Configuration Manager version 2010
 - Deploy an application to a user was added in Configuration Manager version 2006